 To summarise, phishing is a criminal act whereby someone uses any basic personal information they have already obtained (potentially through a personal data breach) to extract further sensitive data.

 Phishing crimes often involve scam emails, text messages or phone calls which direct a user to a fake website.
 This website can be used to commit phishing fraud, stealing further personal information, download a virus or other malicious software, or directly steal financial details.

 Types of phishing scams we can assist with

 Our team can help you to claim compensation for a wide range of situations where you have been caught in a phishing scam due to a business or other organisation being negligent with the way they held your data.

-Typical phishing scams include:
+Typical phishing scams and phishing fraud include: